Install Plex Media Server on CentOS 7

 Disable DLNA (Recommended)

-1900.
-From the Plex web interface, click the wrench icon in the upper right corner, select Server, and navigate to the DLNA section.
-Uncheck Enable the DLNA server, and click Save Changes:
+From the Plex web interface, click the wrench icon in the upper right corner and then click DLNA in the left sidebar.
+Uncheck Enable the DLNA server and click Save Changes.

 Connect to your Plex Server

-Now that your server is set up, you’re ready to connect to it from your Plex client application.
-Plex is supported by a number of different platforms, and you can find a full list of client applications here.
+Now that your server is set up, you’re ready to connect to it from a Plex client.
+Plex is supported by a number of different platforms and you can find a full list of client applications here.

-Download the appropriate media player application, or install it via your device’s application store.
+Download the appropriate media player application or install it via your device’s app store.

-Sign in to the Plex client application using the same Plex account as your server.
+Sign in to the Plex client app using the same Plex account as your server.